Based on the Hwahujing. Modified with Aloha.

 In this integration, a highly evolved individual joins the subtle inner energies under the light of spiritual understanding.

-Through the practices of the Integral Way, he refines his grow, heavy energy into something ethereal and light.
+Through the practices of the Integral Way, he refines his gross, heavy energy into something ethereal and light.

 This divine light has the capability of penetrating into the mighty ocean of spiritual energy and complete wisdom that is Aloha.